MicrosoftDocs/win32/desktop-src/DirectShow/am-rate-querylastratesegpts-property.md

 ---
-Description: 'This property queries the decoder for the start time of the rate change that was queued most recently, regardless of its position in the rate-change queue.' ms.assetid: '3c7006e7-48fd-4df8-b446-8ee2b024278b'
+Description: This property queries the decoder for the start time of the rate change that was queued most recently, regardless of its position in the rate-change queue. ms.assetid: 3c7006e7-48fd-4df8-b446-8ee2b024278b
-title: 'AM\_RATE\_QueryLastRateSegPTS Property'
+title: AM\_RATE\_QueryLastRateSegPTS Property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AM\_RATE\_QueryLastRateSegPTS Property